patrickdean/homegame/04-character-creation.md

 All feats will be allowed except Tavern Brawler.
 Multiclassing will be allowed, where it makes RP sense.
 Background customization is also allowed.

-## Tavern Brawler
+## Rough and Tumble

 A pulp action story wouldn't be complete without without a tavern brawl and a tavern brawl isn't any fun if the only way for the characters to be effective in it is to paint the walls red with the blood of their enemies.
-To that end, all characters will gain the following benefits from the tavern brawler feat:
+To that end, all characters will begin play with a modified version of the tavern brawler feat(called 'Rough and Tumble' in D&D Beyond):

 * You are proficient with improvised weapons.
 * Your unarmed strike uses a d4 for damage.
 * When you hit a creature with your unarmed strike or an improvised weapon on your turn, you can use a bonus action to attempt to grapple the target.
+* You gain an additional 1 HP per level.

 ## Backstory